The Unguarded Moment (1956)

 Fernando Lamas got his veal Milanese that night, and every ounce of Esther’s attention until his death in 1982.
-With Fernando’s passing, Esther would reenter public life, and in her own words, have to figure out what do with the rest of her life.
-And as it would turn out, her most rewarding years were just ahead.
+With Fernando’s passing, Esther reentered public life, and in her own words, now had to figure out what do with the rest of her life.
+As it turned out, her most rewarding years were just ahead.

-Esther would finally enjoy spending time with her children without having to juggle the demands of Fernando, and reveled in her new role of grandmother with the birth of daughter Susie’s son.
+Esther could finally enjoy spending time with her children without having to juggle the demands of Fernando, and reveled in her new role of grandmother with the birth of daughter Susie’s son.

-And at the end of 1983, Esther would meet Edward Bell, the man who would prove to be her Mr. Right.
-The two remain happily married until Esther’s passing in 2013.
+And at the end of 1983, Esther met Edward Bell, the man who proved to be her Mr. Right.
+The two remained happily married until Esther’s passing in 2013.